 If events match the rules on this tab, the trigger appends the events to an existing work item.
-For more information about appending events to a work item, see Section 3.2.3, "Understanding Appending Expressions," on page 36.
+For more information about appending events to a work item, see Understanding Appending Expressions.

 By default, a trigger does not require a single event to meet all rules on any of the tabs.
 The trigger requires only that one or more events meet all specified rules within the specified time window.
 For example, the rules in the previous image initiate a new work item if either of the following occurs: